p0nce/d-idioms/idioms/Porting from C gotchas.md

 ## Anonymous `struct` and `union`

-Unlike C, D doesn't have anonymouse `struct` and `union`.
+Unlike C, D doesn't have anonymous `struct` and `union`.

-    // A C anonymouse struct
+    // A C anonymous struct
     struct Foo
     {
         struct